byteford/homeauto/Readme.md

 ```

 - Now run `terraform init` and `terraform plan`
+  - If you want to clean up the formatting in any of the terraform files just run `terraform fmt`
   - This should have run though and not given any errors, Though it isn't doing anything at the moment

 ## 5. Setting up the provider